 Since the early 1980s, Japan has been renowned as a mass manufacturer and exporter of automobiles and motorcycles, with the likes of Toyota, Mitsubishi and Nissan all carving out hugely valuable pieces of the global market.

 One of the biggest players on the scene, though, is Honda, which is estimated to be the largest motorcycle manufacturer in the world.
-This success has no doubt contributed to the company’s impressive revenues in 2018/2019, with only Toyota making more sales in this period.
+This success has no doubt contributed to the company’s impressive revenues in 2021, amounting to $121.8 billion.

 Honda has also been active in the manufacturing market in recent years, while it is also becoming increasingly involved in artificial intelligence and robotics research.
-Overall, it made $6.6 billion (£5.2 billion) worth of profit last year, while its assets are estimated at $180.9 billion (£142.1 billion).
+Overall, it made $3.9 billion worth of profit last year, while its assets are estimated at $201.3 billion.

 4. Nippon Telegraph and Telephone